 What to do?
 PLENTY!
 There is plenty of help you can offer to your plants to protect them from the Winter Warlock.

-COMBAT SALT: Apply Gypsum to the soil around plants that are close to roads, walkways and driveways.
-Do this before snow and ice is anticipated.
+COMBAT SALT: Apply Gypsum to the soil around plants that are close to roads, walkways, and driveways.
+Do this before snow and ice are anticipated.
 Gypsum helps to displace salt from the soil so our plants do not absorb the deadly salt through their root system.
 Wilt-Pruf will also give leaves extra protection from salt spray.

 COMBAT SUN: Wilt-Pruf acts like sunscreen for most of our evergreens.
 It helps protect evergreens, like vulnerable Boxwoods, from sunburn.
 Tanglefoot’s Tangle Guards work well to protect the bark of young trees from splitting due to sunburn.